JorgeAVasquez/portfolio-jorge/docs/assignments/assignment1.md

 How do you start your day?
 What purpose does social media serve?
 How do you use social media?
+How do you keep in contact with friends?
+What means do you use to communicate, and if social media, why do you prefer it over messaging or phone calls?
+Has there been a moment in your life where you've appreciated social media?

 # Interview #1: